Barry Ferguson has suggested that Glasgow Rangers Alfredo Morelos may have changed his mind in terms of him wanting a move away from Ibrox.

 As Ferguson says, the Gers’ current form may entice the £13.5m-valued Colombia international (Transfermarkt) to stay north of the border.
 So far this season, Gerrard’s side sit top of the Premiership, and they are also joint-top of their Europa League group.

-Will Morelos leave Ibrox before the end of the season?
+Will Morelos leave the Gers in the summer?

 In the long-term, 24-year-old Morelos may well depart, but right now, he has the chance to write himself into the history of the club if he can contribute to a title-winning campaign.
 If he can do that, Rangers and their supporters would likely let him depart with their blessing, as long as a club meets his valuation.